TheBugFather/Shellcode-Generator/README.md

 &#9745;&#65039; Pylint verified 10/10

 ## Prereqs
-This program was designed for Python3 on Linux systems with objdump utility.
+This program is updated to Python version 3.10.6 on Linux systems with objdump utility.
-The modules used should already be included in the Python3 default installation.
+The modules used should already be included in the Python default installation.

 ## Purpose
 The purpose is to run objdump on selected file, grab output bytes, & format as shellcode.